NicolasKeita/R-type-video-game/README.md

 We added multiplayer to the game.

-Our video game has been created with the SFML library.
+We created the game with the SFML library.

 ## Prerequisites